Juancruzlado/Juancruzlado/README.md

 ## What's up! i'm Juan Cruz, currently a software developer

-I work 2 jobs as a Software Developer & App Architecture, and another as a fullstack dev for a startup.
+I work 2 jobs as a Software Developer & App Architecture, and another as a fullstack dev freelancing.
 I love intellectual challenges to learn deeper & better, every learning oportunity is encouraged and appreciated!

 ### Interests & Learning